jacobkrantz/habitat-lab/scripts/rearrange_viz/interface/README.md

 ## Instructions
 - In order to run the annotation tool, open `interface.html` on a browser of your choice.
 The current version has been tested on Google Chrome.
 - The `Go To` button helps you get to a particular episode in the list of episodes provided.
 Enter the episode index (1-indexed) in the input box beside the `Go To` button, and click on `Go To` button.
 This is useful in case you save the annotations, and then start the interface again.
-- We want to evaluate on both `Task` and `Evaluation function` correctness.
+- We want to evaluate on both `Task` and `Evaluation Function` correctness.
 Sometimes, the task may be incorrect (e.g. it assumes a room that does not exist in the scene).
 Other times, the evaluation function may be incorrect (e.g. maps to incorrect receptacle or uses incorrect relation).
-Click on `Correct` or `Incorrect` for each based on your understanding respectively.
-Please make sure you select the correct button for both.
+Click on `Correct` or `Incorrect` for each based on your understanding.
+Please make sure you select the buttons for both `Task` and `Evaluation Function`.
 - If both Task and Evaluation Function are correct, you can skip the remarks and the comments.
 Otherwise, you should provide some feedback as to why they are wrong.
 - For both Task and Evaluation Function, we provide some pre-defined remarks.
 You can select one or more of these from the list.
 Here are examples of each: